top of page

 Yoga student by day, Digital Nomad by evening

-We met new people, attended Kirtans, I even hosted a vegan brunch, made day trips out of the Chilla dam, the aforementioned Beatles Ashram, ambled into random streams and quaint cafes as we walked around endlessly.
-There was never a need of a vehicle -- what a contrast from our life in Bangalore where hailing auto rikshaws, Ubers and buses was the order of the day.
-Rishikesh is also where humans across a spectrum of classes, regions and religions regularly intermingle with cows, monkeys, dogs and all other living beings, I hope in some spirit of universal consciousness and oneness, making it an inclusive, evolved place.
+There is usually never a need of a vehicle -- which couldn't be a bigger contrast from my life in Bangalore where hailing auto rikshaws, Ubers and buses was the order of the day.
+Rishikesh is also where humans across a spectrum of classes, regions and religions regularly intermingle with cows, monkeys, dogs and whatever other creatures in between - I hope - in some spirit of universal consciousness and oneness, making it an inclusive, evolved place.

 I remember someone I met at an event saying "There's a different level of powerful energy in Rishikesh", and her words have stuck with me ever since.

 But a bigger part of me wants people to see Rishikesh as more than just a Yoga Capital (which it is) or a weekend party hub (which it shouldn't be).
-But rather, Rishikesh is the perfect bridge between the spiritually-oriented and those who like nature and slow living while having a remote job.
-It's not a party town, it's not even for the crazy capitalistic or the ones that dream of a "quiet place by the hills".
+But rather Rishikesh as the perfect bridge between the spiritually-oriented and those who like nature and slow living while having a reasonable source of income.
 What Rishikesh needs is people who love it back, take care of it, and help preserve its glorious and unique legacy.
-I know George Harrison would’ve liked that.

 Check out Shanti Spaces, a website I created to curate yoga schools, retreats and other spiritual and wellness events and courses across India.